Renting A Living Christmas Tree Is Now A Thing, & Much Better For The Environment

 This service is also not exclusive to America.
 Companies of this type have been popping up all over the world, including in the U.K., Western European countries, and even Slovakia.

-This could be the perfect way to have the Christmas fun without creating a carbon footprint!
+This could be the perfect way to have the Christmas fun without creating a carbon footprint.